Ask a Question

 Day 2 - Chambord

 Set off on your first ride across the Sologne with its beautiful lakes and forests.
-After lunch on the banks of the Beuvron in Bracieux, you'll ride to the little XIVth century church of Sainte-Nicaise and your first castle - Chambord.
-This huge hunting lodge was built by Francois 1st in the XVIth century and is now a French heritage jewel.
-There is time to visit the castle before remounting the horses to ride to Villesavin castle - here the horses spend the night and you transfer to a hotel in Tour en Sologne for dinner and overnight.
+After lunch on the banks of the Beuvron in Bracieux, you'll ride to the little 14th century church of Sainte-Nicaise and your first castle - Chambord.
+This stunning castle and hunting lodge was built by Francis 1st in the 15Ith century and is now a French heritage jewel.
+There is time to visit the castle before remounting the horses to ride to Villesavin castle - here the horses spend the night and you will head back to La Clef des Chateaux*** for dinner and overnight.

 Day 3 - Beauregard